How to restore Apple Music library and never lose it again

 Music has been deleted

-If you happen to delete a song, an album, or a playlist, you can try restoring them from the Trash right after.
-In case your Trash has been emptied, the only solution is to use file recovery software like Disk Drill.
+In the previous steps, I covered files stored in your account (basically, songs you got from Music).
+Now, let’s focus on your personal audio files.
+If you happen to delete such a song, an album, or a playlist, you can try restoring them from the Trash right after.
+In case your Trash has been emptied, the only solution is to use file recovery software for Mac like Disk Drill.

-Disk Drill is a professional data recovery app, which can help you retrieve files regardless of the loss cause, whether they were on your Mac or external drive.
-In addition, the app features a useful disk space analyzer and a simple backup solution.
+I use Disk Drill every time I need to recover files that seem to be permanently lost.
+It's a professional data recovery app that can help you retrieve files regardless of the loss cause, whether they were on your Mac or external drive.

 To get missing music back with Disk Drill: